Renovascular hypertension is

 Each kidney is capable of regulating the body’s blood pressure to assure that each organ has an adequate supply of oxygenated blood.
 Stenosis activates a cascade of hormones known as the renin-angiotensin system.
 This pattern increases blood pressure, which may result in renovascular hypertension.
 High blood pressure is a leading cause of

-The two most common causes of renovascular hypertension are: Atherosclerosis—Fatty plaque builds up in the arteries and blocks blood flow to the kidneys.
+The 2 most common causes of renovascular hypertension are: Atherosclerosis—Fatty plaque builds up in the arteries and blocks blood flow to the kidneys.

 This occurs mainly in men over 50 years old.Fibromuscular dysplasia—An inherited disorder where muscle and fibrous tissue of the renal artery wall thicken and harden into rings that block blood flow to the kidneys.